OnnoEbbens/data_processing_examples/README.md

 # Data processing examples
 this repository aims to show examples of data processing using python.
-These examples are used in the python course developed at www.mamba-python.nl (Dutch).
+These examples are used in the python course developed for www.mamba-python.nl (Dutch).

 #### Twitter analysis US Congres